-To learn more about participating in the WPCG contact us through the the following Email address.
+To learn more about participating in the WPCG, contact Parks Volunteers via email.
 You may also reach us by phone at 479-444-3467.

 Jefferson Community Garden (JCG)

-Located at 612 South College Avenue, this garden is made available for use as a community garden through a partnership between the city of Fayetteville and the Fayetteville school dsitrict.
+Located at 612 South College Avenue, this garden is made available for use as a community garden through a partnership between the city of Fayetteville and the Fayetteville school district.

 Jefferson Community Garden is in the south yard of the Fayetteville Adult Education Center on the corner of Martin Luther King Boulevard and South College Avenue.
 With 10 plots available, the garden is surrounded with a wrought-iron fence and has a centrally located water spigot.
 Each plot is filled with a mix of topsoil, course sand and compost.

-To learn more about participationg in the JCG contact us through email.
-You can also call us at 479-444-3467.
+To learn more about participating in the JCG contact Parks Volunteers via email.
+You can also contact us by phone at 479-444-3467.